<<< DIY Campervan Mini Projects

 - Connect the data cable and the temperature monitor cable to the shunt as described in the video above.
 The temperature monitor cable can be connected to the negative terminal on the lid.
 (Not sure if the temperature sensor is of any use in a battery box environment – it is probably optional.)

 - Connect a light duty red power cable with an inline fuse to the appropriate terminal on the shunt.
 (See video above).
-We couldn’t find a ready-made fused cable to purchase, so we purchased a cable adaptor set from Jaycar, which included a fused cable with ring termination, and cut off the red fused cable to use on the shunt.
+We couldn’t find a ready-made fused cable to purchase, so we purchased a cable adaptor set from Jaycar – which includes a fused cable with ring termination – and cut off the red fused cable to use on the shunt.
 (The power cable connector terminal on the shunt is a bit fiddly/tricky – it is definitely easier to connect this cable to the shunt before fixing the shunt to the lid.)

 - Connect the ring terminal end of the fused cable to the switched side of the battery box’s on/off switch, so that power will be disconnected from the shunt when the battery box power switch is turned off.
 (The Kings monitor manual indicates that user settings are retained in the monitor’s memory.)